-A drill with a mixing blade stirs the ink for you, and does it quicker than you would be able to by hand.
+A drill with a mixing blade stirs the ink for you and does it quicker than you would be able to by hand.
 It will also get the ink warmer than mixing by hand.
 Pick up a mixing drill bit at your local hardware store and you’re all set.
-Start slow so ink doesn't fly everywhere.
+Start slow so the ink doesn't fly everywhere.

 Stir up your ink and warm it up before you start printing.
 If you prep your ink properly, you'll have a much easier time on press.